Fumarylacetoacetic acid

 Fumarylacetoacetic acid (fumarylacetoacetate) is an intermediate in the metabolism of tyrosine.
-It is formed through the conversion of maleylacetoacetate into fumarylacetoacetate by the enzyme maleylacetoacetate isomerase.
-Fumarylacetoacetate is hydrolyzed by the enzyme fumarylacetoacetate hydrolase (FAH), producing acetoacetate and fumarate.
+It is formed through the conversion of 4-maleylacetoacetic acid into fumarylacetoacetic acid by the enzyme maleylacetoacetate isomerase.
+Fumarylacetoacetic acid is hydrolyzed by the enzyme fumarylacetoacetate hydrolase (FAH), producing acetoacetate and fumarate.
 These compounds may then enter various other metabolic pathways.

+Biosynthesis

+The amino acid tyrosine is metabolised in a series of reactions, one of which is catalysed by homogentisate 1,2-dioxygenase.
+This converts the intermediate homogentisic acid into 4-maleylacetoacetic acid.

+The enzyme maleylacetoacetate isomerase subsequently converts 4-maleylacetoacetic acid to its geometric isomer, fumarylacetoacetic acid.

+Metabolism

+The enzyme fumarylacetoacetate hydrolase (FAH) cleaves fumarylacetoacetic acid at its carbon-carbon bond during a hydrolysis reaction.
+This is the final step in phenylalanine and tyrosine metabolism, yielding fumaric acid and acetoacetic acid.
+These hydrolytic reactions are essential during aromatic amino acid metabolism in humans.

+Clinical significance

 Fumarylacetoacetate may accumulate in patients with Tyrosinemia type I, in which there is a deficiency of the FAH enzyme.
-In this disease, fumarylacetoacetate and precursors in the catabolism of tyrosine, including maleylacetoacetate, succinylacetone, and homogentisic acid.
+In this disease, fumarylacetoacetate and precursors in the catabolism of tyrosine, including maleylacetoacetic acid, succinylacetone, and homogentisic acid.